 (c) Table 5, specifying the minimum length of absorption trenches based on soil texture and depth to temporary water.

 (d) Strength of the wastewater.
 If the strength of the wastewater exceeds the maximum limits for residential strength wastewater or the contents of the wastewater are atypical of residential strength wastewater or pose a threat to groundwater, public health, or the environment, the wastewater must be pretreated to acceptable levels before being discharged into a standard or alternative system.
-Systems requiring pretreatment require a WPCF permit for construction and operation.

 (3) Septic tank.

 (a) Liquid capacity.